Waikiki Banyan

 Building storage/lockers are frequently mentioned in listing remarks — at least 10–15 listings explicitly reference storage (quotes include “storage unit (118E)”, “storage unit (236B)”, and “locked owner storage closet”), and other listings note storage lease availability or waiting lists.
 This confirms the building offers storage/locker options to owners/tenants; the evidence is consistent across multiple agents and listings rather than a single copy/paste error.

-I searched for surfboard-specific storage facilities, including board storage and surf storage wording.
-The remarks mention general storage lockers and storage rooms, but nothing that specifically identifies surfboard storage.
+I looked for surfboard-specific storage terms such as surfboard storage, board storage, or surf storage.
+The remarks do mention general storage lockers and storage units, but nothing surfboard-specific.

 Trash chute appears to be part of the building based on historical MLS data, with about 17 of 20 listings including TRACHU.
 Current remarks rarely mention it, but at least one detailed listing explicitly states 'trash chute and laundry facilities on each floor,' which is enough to confirm the feature with solid confidence.